nuodb/node-nuodb/CONNECTION_POOL.md

 ## Release Connections

 Once the user has finished using a connection, it can be returned to the pool.
-You must pass each connection in turn desired to release.
+You must release a single connection at a time.
 Don't forget to manage each single connection's lifecycle properly prior to requesting its release.

 ```js
 await pool.releaseConnection(conn1)